average1129/Automatic-Modulation-Classification-using-Deep-Learning---Dual-Stream-CNN-LSTM-and-literature-models/Requirements & Research/readme.md

 *	A large number of applications require identification and monitoring of all these signals, both for civilian and military applications.

-*	The next evolution in wireless communications systems is the development of cognitive radio, Dynamic Spectrum Access is a fundamental part of Cognitive Radio.
-For this transceiver should be able to gather information about its information
+*	The next evolution in wireless communications systems is the development of Cognitive radio, Dynamic Spectrum Access is a fundamental part of Cognitive Radio.
+For this transceiver should be able to gather information about its environment.

 *	There is a need to know what kind of signals are being transmitted at any given point in time